piegope/doc/docs/en/server/web-interface/vault/entries/entry-section/documentation/quick-guide-markdown.md

 ---
 Markdown is a lightweight markup language used for ***Documentation*** in entries.

-For your convenience, we've added formatting buttons with fonts, styles and inserts.
+For your convenience, we have added formatting buttons with fonts, styles and inserts.
 To use, click on a formatting button and insert your data.

 ![!!ServerOp4028.png](https://webdevolutions.azureedge.net/docs/en/server/ServerOp4028.png)